-JD.com's finance unit aims to raise $1.9 billion in fresh funding: sources
+JD.com's finance unit aims to raise $1.9 billion, valuation set to double: sources

 JD.com, CICC and China Merchants Group declined to comment.
 COFCO did not respond to a request for comment.

-JD Finance offers online financial services and products including consumer credit and wealth management products.
-It also owns a few small financial licenses including a third-party payment license in China.
+JD Finance mainly offers online financial services and products including consumer credit and wealth management products.

+It plans to use part of the proceeds to invest in domestic financial institutions and buy licenses to operate in securities and banking as well as other areas, two of the people said.

+Currently, it only owns a few small financial licenses including a third-party payment license in China.

 Reporting by Julie Zhu; Editing by Sumeet Chatterjee and Edwina Gibbs